The Collegiate Way: Residential Colleges & the Renewal of University Life ‹collegiateway.org›

 But are they lessons every university teaches?

-Here’s some advice I came across a few days ago from a senior university administrator:
+Here is some advice I came across recently from a senior university administrator:

 There’s a fine line between being an “Idea Person” and a “P.I.T.A.”
 (Pain In The A__) to your supervisor or institution.
 Keep in mind that the primary purpose of any organization, even a college or university, is survival.
 Also, remember that those above you in the organization may well value predictability and stability over fundamental change, and that they probably had a significant role in building the organizational structures that you may find so burdensome or nonsensical.

 This is the voice of the Organization Man.
-It is the voice of the Organization Man whispering to his children how they can grow up to be Organization Men.
+It is the voice of the Organization Man teaching his children how to grow up to be Organization Men.
 It is the voice of servile education, not liberal education.
 It is the voice of the tank driver.

-“How dare that man get in the way of that tank—that’s the Organization’s tank!”
+“How dare they get in the way of that tank—that’s the Organization’s tank!”

 The Tank Man has been pretty thoroughly erased from public life in China today.
-The Chinese government’s program of censorship was so effective that most people in that great country have never even seen the image that is known to hundreds of millions around the world.
-But the Chinese people will rediscover him one day, and he will become one of their enduring heroes, as he is already a hero to the rest of the world.
+The Chinese government’s program of censorship has been so effective that most people in that great country have never even seen the image that is known to hundreds of millions around the world.
+But the arc of the moral universe is long, and the Chinese people will rediscover him one day, and he will become one of their enduring heroes, as he is already a hero to the rest of the world.

 One of the Chinese government’s only acknowledgments of the existence of the Tank Man came in a 1990 television interview an American reporter conducted with Chinese Communist Party Secretary Jiang Zemin.
 Speaking largely through an interpreter Jiang communicated the Party line, that the identity of the man isn’t known, that the government has no knowledge of his whereabouts, and can’t even confirm whether or not he had been arrested.
 And then he added in English, “I think never killed.”

-The Tank Man was never killed.
+Jiang got that part right.
+Tank Man never killed.
 Never will be.

 Related Collegiate Way News